CryptozombiesHQ/cryptozombie-lessons/en/4/payable.md

 Let that sink in for a minute.
 When you call an API function on a normal web server, you can't send US dollars along with your function call — nor can you send Bitcoin.

-But in Ethereum, because both the money (_Ether_), the data (*transaction payload*), and the contract code itself all live on Ethereum, it's possible for for you to call a function **and** pay money to the contract at the same time.
+But in Ethereum, because both the money (_Ether_), the data (*transaction payload*), and the contract code itself all live on Ethereum, it's possible for you to call a function **and** pay money to the contract at the same time.

 This allows for some really interesting logic, like requiring a certain payment to the contract in order to execute a function.